haohaohub/porepy/Install.md

     pip install --user -e .[development,testing]

-## Installation on Windows
-Installation on Windows is currently (Spring 2021) rather easy, following the above instructions.
-The dependencies should be installed using either `conda` or the Intel python distribution and then `pip install porepy` from source.

-Please note that running PorePy on Windows is not officially supported, in the sense that we may introduce updates to the code or new dependencies which may break Windows compatibility.

 ## Installation on Mac
 Install on Mac should also be straightforward if using `conda`.
-Similar to Windows, compatibility with Mac is not officially supported.
+Please note that compatibility with Mac is not officially supported.

 ### Metis & pymetis
 The metis package is used to partition meshes.
 In order to use this package, you must install metis from George Karypis